 Different types of disasters will require different intervention approaches.
-Disasters in the humanitarian sector are classified into three broad categories.
+Disasters in the humanitarian sector are classified into the following three broad categories:

 Hazard + Vulnerability= Disaster

 During a disaster when lives and property are at immediate risk, humanitarian organisations may deploy emergency teams.
 Clusters are activated in the case of large-scale emergencies which exceed the in-country capacity of those agencies and other humanitarian organisations that are active in the area on a routine basis.
 A good source of detailed information on disaster statistics can be found at www.cred.be.

 Typical disaster cycle